-Results from a previous clinical trial at the Cancer Institute of New Jersey (published in the January 3, 2006 edition of the Journal of Translational Medicine) that examined two forms of PROSTVAC gave researchers information on the safety of using this investigational drug.
+Results from a previous clinical trial at the Cancer Institute (published in the January 3, 2006 edition of the Journal of Translational Medicine) that examined two forms of PROSTVAC gave researchers information on the safety of using this investigational drug.
 This new study will further explore PROSTVAC and examine how well it does in improving survival outcome for metastatic prostate cancer patients.
 PROSTVAC-V is derived from a vaccinia virus that was used for many years to vaccinate against smallpox.
 PROSTVAC-F is made from the fowlpox virus, which is found in birds and not known to cause any human disease.
 Needle injections of both forms of PROSTVAC will be given to some participants.

 Some participants also will be given needle injections of a drug called GM-CSF along with PROSTVAC.
 GM-CSF is a protein normally made by the body to increase the amount of certain white blood cells and make them more active.
 When in drug form, it is used to boost the body’s immune system to fight off disease.
 GM-CSF is already approved by the United States Food and Drug Administration for post-chemotherapy treatment of some cancer patients to help them increase their white blood cell production.